-Asim Shahid, MD, Chief of Pediatric Neurology at UH Rainbow, says febrile seizures generally don’t require treatment.
+Jun Park, MD, Clinical Director of Pediatric Epilepsy and Epilepsy Monitoring Unit at University Hospitals Rainbow Babies & Children's, says febrile seizures generally don’t require treatment.

 “By the time they come to the ER, they are fine.
-Their brain waves are normal,” Dr. Shahid says.
+Their brain waves are normal,” Dr. Park says.

 Seizures Always Need Medical Attention

-A seizure that happens without fever is cause to see a neurologist, he says.
+A seizure that happens without fever is reason to see a neurologist, he says.
 “In that case, we may be dealing with something more than a febrile seizure.”